National Association of Mathematicians: Lectures

 The Claytor-Woodard Lecture at the JMM was inaugurated in 1980 and is named after Dudley Weldon Woodard and William Waldron Schieffelin Claytor.
 Each year a speaker is chosen on the basis of their work to improve opportunities in mathematical research for underrepresented American minorities.
 Past speakers include Ryan Hynd, Monica Jackson, Chelsea Walton, Suzanne Weekes, and Henok Mawi.

+The J. Ernest Wilkins Lecture at NAM's Undergraduate MATHFest was inaugurated in 1994.
+Past lecturers are listed below: